 - Make sure that the glanding and gland Earthing complete and approval is available.

 - No physical damages to switchgear and all connected cables

 Switchgear Testing and Commissioning Procedure

-Busbar Torque Test: After installation of the switchboards, all the bus bar bolts are torque tested as per manufacturer’s recommendations with a torque wrench.
+Busbar Torque Test: After installation of the switchboards, all the bus bar bolts are torque tested as per manufacturer’s recommendations by using a calibrated torque wrench.